How research and discovery shape our UI thinking

-We start every project with a discovery phase to establish things such as objectives, priorities and deliverables.
+We start every project with a discovery phase that involves the whole development team, and it’s here that we establish things such as objectives, priorities and deliverables.
 UI explorations are integral to this process: they can reveal further questions to ask, or uncover areas of investigation not previously considered.

 1. The customer is always right

 Okay, the customer may not always be right, but the insights and knowledge of our clients are absolutely invaluable, particularly at the very start of carrying out research.
 The best clients will be able to communicate a wealth of knowledge and expertise, not only to help identify user types and their needs but also to provide detail on strategic business interests, company values and project parameters.